-To diagnose lupus, your healthcare provider will ask about your medical history.
+To diagnose lupus, your healthcare provider will ask about your health history.
 He or she will ask about your symptoms.
-Your healthcare provider may suspect you have lupus if you have four or more symptoms and he or she can find no specific cause.
+Your healthcare provider may think you have lupus if you have 4 or more symptoms and he or she can find no specific cause.
 You may have tests to help confirm the diagnosis.
 The tests may include:

 Antibody blood tests.
 These tests are done to look for certain kinds of antibodies in your blood.
 The main test for lupus is the antinuclear antibodies (ANA) test.
 Most people (97%) with lupus will have a positive ANA test result.
 Other tests check for other kinds of antibodies.

 CBC blood test.
 This test checks for low counts of red blood cells, white blood cells, and platelets.

 Other blood tests.
 More blood tests may be done to look for other problems.
 Some look for signs of inflammation in the body.
 Some tests look for certain kinds of proteins.
 Other tests check how fast your blood clots.